Login

-investing in your sex life
+Investing in your sex life

 Many couples, both men and women, find any discussion of their sex life intensely embarrassing.
 This lack of discussion leads to difficulties in enjoying sexual pleasure and exploring sexual fantasies.
 Physical intimacy may be lost if the couple has not invested in learning about enjoying sex play together.

-“What’s the one thing that differentiates good friends from lovers?
-Sex… Stop having good sex and you stop feeling connected to your partner.” (p207 Hot Relationships 1999)
+Stop having good sex and you stop feeling connected to your partner.” (p207 Hot Relationships 1999)

 The term emotional intimacy equates loosely to the word LOVE.
 The term physical intimacy equates loosely to the word SEX.

 A man’s desire for physical intimacy (male sex drive) leads to commitment to each other over a lifetime (emotional intimacy).
 A woman’s sexuality works quite differently.
-A woman’s pleasure comes from being able to excite a man.
+Her pleasure comes from being able to excite a man.
+She learns that sex motivates a man, initially perhaps to pay for dinner or buy her jewellery, but later to support her in the immense task of raising children.

 Young women may enjoy exploring sex with different partners but ultimately most women want to be more than a notch on a man’s bedpost.
 They hope for companionship, through sharing interests, a sense of humour and common life goals.
-A woman’s sex drive is to find a man who cares enough about her to support her through the long process of raising children, which is women’s biological role.
-So a woman offers sex to a man over the longer-term because she identifies him as a reliable and worthy mate.
+So a woman offers sex to a man over the longer-term because she identifies him as a worthy mate and a supportive companion.

 Long-term sexual relationships